Beech Mountain Acadia National Park

 Trail Facts: Beech Mountain Options

-• Beech Mountain Loop Trail: The most popular option, just over a mile, with forest paths, granite ledges, and sweeping views.
+• Beech Mountain Loop Trail: The classic Beech Mountain Acadia National Park circuit — just over a mile with forest sections, granite ridges, and sweeping overlooks.

-• Beech Mountain South Ridge Loop: A longer, quieter route with views of the Cranberry Isles and Acadia’s west side.
+• Beech Mountain South Ridge Loop: A longer, quieter route offering views of the Cranberry Isles and Acadia’s serene western ridges.

-• Beech Cliff Trail Acadia: A steep climb leading to dramatic cliffside overlooks above Echo Lake.
+• Beech Cliff Trail Acadia: A steep and adventurous ascent leading to bold cliffside viewpoints high above Echo Lake Beach.

-• Beech Mountain Trail Map: Available at visitor centers, online, and at the trailhead to plan your route.
+• Beech Mountain Trail Map: Obtainable online, at visitor centers, or the trailhead — essential for combining loops or extending your Beech Mountain hiking route.

 Views from the Summit